Eurodisco: 1990s

 During the late 1980s, Eurodisco hits were produced in Spain and Greece and much later in Poland and Russia.
 Meanwhile, a sped-up version of Eurodisco with dance-pop elements became successful in the US, under the term "hi-NRG".
-Even today for many Americans, "hi-NRG" means Paul Lekakis and the London Boys.
-Those hits (and a few others, like Londonbeat's "I've Been Thinking About You" from 1991) were the last hits called "Eurodisco" in Europe.
+Even today, for many Americans, "hi-NRG" means Paul Lekakis and the London Boys.
+Those hits (and a few others, like Londonbeat's "I've Been Thinking About You" from 1990) were the last hits called "Eurodisco" in Europe.

 By the early 1990s, Eurodisco was influenced by the emergence of genres such as house, acid house and the electro (pop/dance/synth) music styles, and replaced (or evolved) by other music styles.
 Eurohouse and Italo-NRG are the most notable and connected directly with the Italo disco music scene.
 In the United States, especially for the Eurohouse style, they used the earlier term of "Eurodance" to describe this 1990s evolution of Eurodisco.

 Technically speaking, the last form of Eurodisco is French house, a music style that appeared in France during the mid-1990s and slowly became widespread in Europe.
 French house is more of a "back to the roots" music style with 1970s Eurodisco influences far before the Italo disco explosion (more specifically space disco, hi-NRG disco, Canadian disco and P-funk).

 2000s

 By the mid to late 2000s, Eurodisco saw renewed interest.
 Artists such as Irene Cara, Berlin and the late Laura Branigan saw a surge in popularity, especially in places where it was not commercially successful after 1984, such as North America and South America.
-A notable Eurodisco artist to rise during this decade is Mark Ashley.
-His single "Give Me a Chance" became his most successful single yet, making the top 40 of the Austrian chart.